menardai/collabllm/README.md

 # Citation
-If you use this code in your research, please cite the following paper:
+If you find our work useful in your research, please cite the following:

 ```bibtex
 @inproceedings{collabllm2025,